Chapter 2:

 The next day, the morning sun spilled warm into the room.

 The only proof Melissa hadn’t been a dream was the chaos all around Lucius: empty wine bottles, sand and water stains across the floor.
-A single small hoofprint was pressed into a forgotten pat of butter under the kitchen table.

-But the Satyr herself was nowhere to be seen.
+But the satyr herself was nowhere to be seen.

 Was all of this real?
 Or did I just drink too much wine last night?

 He sighed and rubbed his face.
 His eyes flicked toward the kitchen door as though hoping she might burst in at any moment, barefoot, dripping, a wine bottle in hand.
-But the house remained silent.

 Slowly he stood, grabbed one of the empty bottles, sniffed it, then set it down again.

 “All I wanted was a quiet life…” he muttered as he mopped up a puddle with a kitchen towel.
-Yet he felt a restless tingle in his chest, a quiet fear that maybe… she really wouldn’t come back.

 A faint clink echoed from the hallway.
 Lucius spun around.